-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when Services that are covered for you you get these services Diabetes screening There is no coinsurance, We cover this screening (includes fasting glucose tests) if you copayment, or deductible have any of the following risk factors: high blood pressure for the Medicare covered (hypertension), history of abnormal cholesterol and triglyceride diabetes screening tests. levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. \$0 copayment • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Covered services include: 20% coinsurance Supplies to monitor your blood glucose: Blood glucose Deductible applies. monitor, blood glucose test strips, lancet devices and You pay these amounts lancets, and glucose-control solutions for checking the until you reach the out-ofaccuracy of test strips and monitors. pocket maximum.
+For people with diabetes who have severe diabetic foot 20% coinsurance disease: One pair per calendar year of therapeutic Deductible applies. custom-molded shoes (including inserts provided with You pay these amounts such shoes) and two additional pairs of inserts, or one until you reach the out-ofpair of depth shoes and three pairs of inserts (not pocket maximum. including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Diabetes self-management training is covered under certain conditions. \$0 copayment
+Diabetes self-management training is covered under \$0 copayment certain conditions.

 Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
 Prior authorization is required.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at NHCAdvantagePlan.com .
+The plan will cover \$500 toward wheelchair purchase repair or accessories.
+Must be medically necessary.
 Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance of the Medicare-approved amount, every time you get Medicare-covered equipment or supplies.
+Please contact the plan for additional details.
 If you have Medicare and use oxygen, you'll rent oxygen equipment from a supplier for 36 months.
 After 36 months, your supplier must continue to provide oxygen equipment and related supplies for an additional 24 months.
 Your supplier must provide equipment and supplies for up to a total of 5 years, as long as you have a medical need for oxygen.